Yangqiao Lu, Editor

 Nadia Clare Smith

-If pressed, longtime red lipstick aficionado Nadia Clare Smith would admittedly choose cheese doodles over brown rice and/or lentils.
-Extant photographic evidence indicates she favored hair bows like Madonna’s in the ‘80s.
-A historian and author of books and articles on history and film, she appreciates the laconic, laid-back ‘80s comedies of Susan Seidelman, Jim Jarmusch, and Aki Kaurismaki, as well as other masterpieces of ‘80s comedy such as Ernest Goes to Camp and Troop Beverly Hills.
+Nadia Clare Smith is a historian and author of books and articles on history and film.
+She appreciates the laconic, laid-back ’80s comedies of Susan Seidelman, Jim Jarmusch, and Aki Kaurismaki, as well as other masterpieces of ’80s comedy such as Ernest Goes to Camp and Troop Beverly Hills.
+Nadia has contributed essays on Rebecca, Alice in the Cities, and Desperately Seeking Susan to Film Notes.
+She was once mistaken for a filmmaker at a Fassbinder retrospective in Dublin.

 Ben watches too much TV.